 Grading is usually based on the following criteria:

 - Preparation (wet or dry process, washed or natural)

 - Bean size (screen size), sometimes also bean shape and colour

 - Roast appearance and cup quality (flavour, characteristics, cleanliness)

 - Density of the beans

-Higher quality coffee (speciality coffee) is graded according to a cupping score.
-The fragrance, flavour, aftertaste, balance, acidity, sweetness, uniformity and cleanliness are important topics in the grading process (see below for more information).
+Higher quality coffee (specialty coffee) is graded according to a cupping score.
+Fragrance, flavour, aftertaste, balance, acidity, sweetness, uniformity and cleanliness are important topics in the grading process (see below for more information).

-The definition of speciality coffee has not been formally established within the coffee industry.
-A cupping score below 80 is considered standard quality and not speciality.
+The definition of specialty coffee has not been formally established within the coffee industry.
+A cupping score below 80 is considered standard quality and not specialty.
 This is in line with the Coffee Quality Institute, which states that coffees graded and cupped with scores above 80 are considered specialty coffees.
-The cupping protocols of the Speciality Coffee Association of America also consider an 80 score as being below speciality quality.
+The cupping protocols of the Specialty Coffee Association also consider a score of 80 as being below specialty quality.
 However, the exact minimum scores defining speciality coffee differ per country and buyer.
 Some buyers consider 80 as too low and demand a cupping score of 85 or higher.